 - Meanwhile, add almond/coconut milk, ghee and nutmeg to the potatoes and mash with a potato masher until smooth.
 Recover bowl and set aside.

 - Preheat broiler and plate oven rack to the top position.
-While the broiler preheats, using a slotted spoon, spoon the filling mixture into a casserole dish (I use an 8"x 11" 2-quart baking dish) and spread evenly in the dish.
+While the broiler preheats, using a slotted spoon, spoon the filling mixture into a casserole dish (I use an 8-inch x 11-inch glass baking dish) and spread evenly in the dish.
 Scoop the potatoes onto the filling and spread evenly with a spatula.
 Broil for 5 minutes, watching carefully to avoid burning.
 Remove from the oven once the potatoes are a bit crusty on the top and the juices in the meat mixture are bubbling.
 Serve and enjoy!